v--/website/code/common/validation/README.md

 }
 ```

 The `content` field is resolved to a reference to the (anonymous to the `Infer` type constructor) type assigned to `IRichTextEntry`; that is, it resolves the self-reference that we have marked via `Schema.self`.
-Such resolution is only possible in the presence of a wrapping `Schema.rec` schema somewhere in the hierarchy, which signals where `Schema.self` should point.
+Such resolution is only possible in the presence of a wrapping `Schema.recursive` schema somewhere in the hierarchy, which signals where `Schema.self` should point.

 The `uint32` type above is defined by [flavoring](https://spin.atomicobject.com/2018/01/15/typescript-flexible-nominal-typing/) the builtin type `number`.
-Our schemas are able to validate unsigned integers, but there is no way to prevent anybody from assigning an arbitrary floating point number to a `uint32`-typed variable.
+Our schemas are able to validate unsigned integers, but there is no way to prevent anybody from assigning an arbitrary floating point number to a variable annotated with `uint32`.

 If `rawEntry` contains an object that is possibly a rich text entry, we can validate it as follows:
 ```